mailjet/wordpress-mailjet-plugin-apiv3/README.md

 You must have cURL extension enabled.
 Please make sure that in settings of your browser you have activated JavaScript.

+Known issue : if you see the "Sign in" screen when clicking on List/Campaign/Statistics please make sure that you have entered your Mailjet API/Secret key in Parameters and click on "Save" button.
+Clicking on 'Save' will generate a new token for your specific IP address and give you access to Mailjet via the Plugin.

 ## Frequently Asked Questions